-- i.
+- a.
+For Collectors and Divided Collectors, vertical speed control measures (e.g. speed humps) and horizontal speed control measures (e.g. chicanes) are permitted. - b.
+For Secondary and higher arterials, vertical speed control measures are prohibited.
+For Secondary and Primary arterials, horizontal speed control measures may be conditionally permitted. - i.
 Prior to implementation, a local agency must demonstrate to OCTA that the horizontal speed control measures will not be a detriment to traffic operations for actual and projected traffic volumes.
 Multimodal traffic operations, including safety analysis, shall be considered.
 Existing and long-range roadway segment analysis shall be considered, along with intersection level of service standards, if applicable.
 OCTA approvals will remain contingent upon the local agency subsequently satisfying the requirements of the California Environmental Quality Act. - c.
-For all MPAH facilities, Traffic calming achieved by the volume control measures (e.g. street closures and diverters)listed below a are typically implemented to discourage or eliminate through traffic and shall not be used toare therefore prohibited restrict through movements on MPAH facilities.27
+For all MPAH facilities, volume control measures (e.g. street closures and diverters) are typically implemented to discourage or eliminate through traffic and are therefore prohibited.27